The new book stores in the centre of Helsinki offer good service, independent publications, coffee, and story times.

 Siira: City Lights in San Francisco is my favourite.
 I am a huge fan of beat lit, and this store is one of its zero grounds.
 Classic places like this often turn into historical monuments, but this one remains a fully functional book store.
 Another favourite is Papercut in Stockholm.
 I like their magazine selection.

-Esko: Motto of Berlin.
-It is one of the first stores to toot the horn for the small and independent socially and culturally aware publications.
+Esko: Do You Read Me?! in Berlin.
+It offers a nice selection of both independent publications and socially and culturally aware books and magazines.
 Another favourite is Lugemik of Tallinn.
 They are rigorous about quality.
 Lugemik has published Finnish works, too.

 Why should we buy printed publications?